hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Moreover, if the signal would have a strictly positive mean, also the mean would start drifting when skip connections are chained together.
 Luckily, these drifting effects can be mitigated to some extent.

-Similar to standard initialization methods, the key idea is to stabilise the variance propagation.
+Similar to standard initialization methods, the key idea to counter drifting in ResNets is to stabilise the variance propagation.
 To this end, a slightly modified formulation of skip connections is typically used (e.g., [Szegedy et al., 2016](#szegedy16inceptionv4); [Balduzzi et al., 2017](#balduzzi17shattered); [Hanin & Rolnick, 2018](#hanin18how)):

 $$\boldsymbol{y} = \alpha \boldsymbol{x} + \beta f(\alpha \boldsymbol{x}),$$